 The first three PCs obtained from the F1 feature list (without magnetic field clipping) are used to train a SOM.
-Each of the data points is processed and classified separately, based solely on its local properties, at $t_0 + 210$ minutes.
-We consider this
+Each of the data points is processed and classified separately, based solely on its local properties, at $t_0+210$ min.
+We consider this local approach one of the strengths of our analysis method, which makes it particularly appealing for spacecraft onboard data analysis purposes.